Knowland Group: Readers

 Readers is an online readerboard service that offers daily reporting and data on groups that hold meetings and events at hotels' competitor properties.
 Readers combines an online tool with Knowland's version of a traditional readerboard report, in addition to telephone-verified contact information.
 Each week, approximately 400 field researchers take digital photos of hotel readerboards.
 Those photos are uploaded each night to the Knowland database and the data made available online to clients the next morning.
 New groups are constantly being added to the database and detailed profiles are created and updated for each group.
 In April 2014, Knowland released a new data management process to help maintain the accuracy and freshness of the information provided.

-Recognition

-Knowland Group was ranked 26th on Deloitte’s 2010 Technology Fast 500 list in October 2010.
-The list identifies the fastest-growing technology, media, telecommunications, life sciences, and clean technology companies in North America.
-Rankings for the award were based on the fiscal revenue growth from 2005 to 2009, during which Knowland grew 5,764 percent.
-Knowland ranked fifth out of 190 companies in the software industry, which was the largest industry recognized on the Fast 500™ list.
-Knowland ranked first on the Greater Philadelphia Fast 50 list.

-Target Net, Knowland's sales force automation and meetings management tool, received a 2010 Product of the Year Award from Technology Marketing Corporation’s Customer Interaction Solutions magazine.
-The award is given annually to companies based on their vision, leadership, and diligence.